sugarkube/sugarkube/README.md

 versions of which applications or infrastructure should be deployed onto whichever clusters/backends.

-Applications ("kapps") just need to be versionable and have a Makefile with several standard targets to be compatible, which means if you can script it you can run it as a kapp.
+Applications ("kapps") just need to be versionable and have a `sugarkube.yaml` file that configure it.
+If you can script something it you can run it as a kapp.

 Kapps should create all the infrastructure they need depending on where they're run.
 E.g. installing Chart Museum on a local Minikube cluster shouldn't create